Osiris-Team/1JPM/README.md

 - Java 8 to 10:  `javac JPM.java && java -cp .
 JPM`
 - Earlier Java versions are not supported

-You can also clone/download this repository since it also functions as a template.
+**You can also clone/download this repository since it also functions as a template.**

 Note that 1JPM is now using Maven under the hood, since the complexity as a fully independent build tool (see version [1.0.3](https://github.com/Osiris-Team/1JPM/blob/1.0.3/src/main/java/JPM.java)) was too high for a single file.
-It will download and use the Maven-Wrapper.
+It will download and use the Maven-Wrapper, generate the pom XML and then execute Maven as you can see in `main()` below:

-Below you can see the example configuration which runs the `clean package` tasks.
-This compiles and creates a jar file from your code, and additionally creates the sources, javadoc and with-dependencies jars.

-A 1JPM plugin is basically a wrapper around a Maven plugin (its xml), providing easy access to its features.
-These third-party plugins can be added simply by appending their Java code inside ThirdPartyPlugins.
-You can find a list here at [#1jpm-plugin](https://github.com/topics/1jpm-plugin?o=desc&s=updated).
-(these must be written in Java 8 and not use external dependencies).

 ```java
 class ThisProject extends JPM.Project {